Fasted93/ODE-Graphic-Solver/README.md

 You simply need to install Processing (https://www.processing.org/), open ODE_GS.pde and click run.

+#How can I run it?

+In the Binaries folder, find your OS and download it.

 #Status

 Currently, the code is not useful since it only uses an Euler method for solving the system.